Click on the images to read their testimonials.

 International Talent Booking

-Geoff has been at the London offices of leading worldwide booking agency United Talent Agency since 1992, becoming Managing Director in 2008.
+Geoff recently joined Coda Agency after 25 years as The Agency Group/ United Talent Agency where he was managing director and head of Music UK.
 Geoff is a huge supporter and believer in the small venue scene in the UK and holds true the belief that the longest lasting careers come from those artists who pay their dues working up through from small venues.
-Through the years he’s booked many of his largest clients including Muse, My Chemical Romance, Paramore, The Zutons, Super Furry Animals through this system.
+Through the years he’s booked many of his clients he’s represented through this system including Muse, My Chemical Romance, Paramore, The Zutons, Super Furry Animals

 In April 2013 he booked a 30 days in 30 dates tour for King Charles across the country.
 “The small venues of the UK play such an important role in the development of so many bands’ careers and it’s imperative that we as an industry do all we can to support those rooms and promoters who strive to provide such a valuable entertainment option for their communities.”
 Outside of the Music Industry Geoff is a keen cyclist and a rabid supporter of Liverpool FC.